 What's Your Scripture Verse of the Year?

 At the International Christian Mompreneur Network, we’re not making New Year’s Resolutions.
 We’re choosing a scripture verse to guide us through the year instead.
 We’re selecting a verse that speaks to our hearts and offers support, hope or motivation for us to live out the following year with purpose and direction.
-The following is the first in a series of posts featuring members of the International Christian Mompreneur Network sharing their scripture verse of the year.
-We pray these posts will inspire and encourage you to select a scripture verse to guide you through the year as well.

 “Then Jesus declared, I am the bread of life.
 Whoever comes to me will never go hungry, and whoever believes in me will never be thirsty.” – John 6:35

-The first time I decided to choose a Verse of the Year, it was because I felt my New Year’s goal setting process had become too much about MY plans and not at all about God’s plan for me.
+The first time I decided to choose a Verse of the Year, it was because I felt my New Year’s goal-setting process had become too much about MY plans and not at all about God’s plan for me.
 It was too focused on what I wanted and not who I needed to become.
 I decided to listen to what God was calling me to do before I set my own intentions for the year.
 I wanted to spend time in the Word, before I chose a word that would guide me through the year.
 And I wanted a verse I could come to throughout the year to lean on and pray over.
 It wasn’t easy at first, but I eventually learned to hear God whisper the verse he chose for me.

 Now that I’ve become more comfortable in choosing a verse, I wanted to take this activity to a deeper level.
 So this year’s verse, John 6:35, gives me the clarity I need to make every day an opportunity to spend time in the Word and listen to God and seek his guidance.
 John 6:35 teaches me that my spiritual nourishment comes first.
-That my spiritual growth is not a project – like a bible study or a women’s retreat – but a daily practice rooted in prayer.
+That my spiritual growth is not a project – like a Bible study or a women’s retreat – but a daily practice rooted in prayer.
 And that it’s not optional – but rather it is required to sustain me.
 My spiritual nourishment is more valuable than food and water.

 Another message I glean from John 6:35 is that Christ calls us not only to “believe in him” but also to “come to him.”
 With this in mind, I will come to Christ daily, with all of my joys, worries, questions and requests.
 Not just when things get rough.
 Or when I’m expected to pray.